 • I would like to know more about the training program.

 • Have new services or product lines recently been introduced?

 • What criteria are used to evaluate performance?

 • Will I work independently or as part of a team?

 • Are there opportunities for advancement?

 • When can I expect to hear from you regarding this position?

-You can find the answer to this question in the company’s annual report or articles in magazines/newspapers.
-Small and medium-sized companies do not always produce publicly available annual reports and it may be difficult to access information on the company and its role in the industry.
+Find the answer to this question in the company’s annual report or articles in magazines/newspapers.
+Small and medium-sized companies do not always produce publicly available annual reports, and it may be difficult to access information on the company and its role in the industry.
 This question is suitable if you have exercised all other methods to discover the answer.

 Need additional help?
 Reach out to Candace to learn more!